simonholmes001/daddys_home_cooking/README.md

 - [ ] Find out how to do the scrolling system when the image below stays in a seemingly fixed position
 - [ ] Make recipe windows responsive so that only two recipes per row are displayed on iphone viewport
 - [ ] Make yaml template for each recipe (difficulty levelm ingredients, time for prepatation, time for cooking - include icons here if possible)
+- [ ] Do recipes open to a new browser window when clicked on?

 ### Branch: footer
 - [ ] Add in a copyright